Selection Process for the Professional Component in Radiologic Technology

 preceding the date of the criminal history check; or

 - A misdemeanor within ten (10) years immediately preceding the criminal history check.

 Moreover, any enrolled student in the program who is arrested for any felony or misdemeanor (including, but not limited to, misdemeanor or felony traffic violations i.e. Operating

-the Dean of Nursing and Health Professions, will then decide further subsequent needed actions related to continued status.
+of Nursing and Health Professions, will then decide further subsequent needed actions related to continued status.
 A

 felony or misdemeanor conviction will preclude continued enrollment in the Radiologic